AnujChaudhary00/MyPG/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+For backend hit the link https://github.com/AnujChaudhary00/MyPG/tree/backend and just run npm i.
+Be carefull, if newbie, first download Node.js and mongodb then add them to path variables if not added automatically.

 ## Code scaffolding